k3jph/k3jph.github.io/docs/migration/INTERNAL-NAVIGATION-REPORT.md

 - Parent returns use clear visible text rather than icon-only controls.
 - Mobile Writing navigation remains available without JavaScript.
 - Resource connections stack naturally at narrow widths and do not rely on hover.
+- Consulting adds only ordinary text links and no new interactive navigation mechanism.

 ## 12. Homepage re-evaluation

+The homepage hierarchy remains unchanged: Hero → What I Do → Explore by Subject → Browse the Work → Elsewhere on the Site → From the Blog.

+Consulting was resurrected without adding a seventh peer to the destination directory.
+A single low-chrome line beneath Browse the Work now offers `Consulting →` to readers who have a problem of their own.
+This preserves the distinction between destinations that document bodies of work and Consulting as a way to engage that work.

-The homepage was not changed.
-Its primary destinations already communicate the intended hierarchy, and the new internal navigation supplies the missing paths after a reader enters a collection.
-Media remains secondary rather than being restored to the six primary homepage destinations.
+Media remains secondary rather than being restored to the primary work destinations.

 The homepage remains dense enough to warrant normal human visual review before release, but the graph does not reveal a structural navigation gap that would justify another homepage architecture change in this pass.